 Powell, William, Letters, 1839-1840, (C2035)

-Letters written by William Powell of Huntsville, MO, to his brother, Henry A. Powell, in Yanceyville, NC.
+The papers contain letters written by William Powell of Huntsville, Missouri, to his brother, Henry A. Powell, in Yanceyville, North Carolina.
 Prices of land, food, grain crops and livestock; abundance of wild game; and richness of the land.
 Begs the rest of the family to join them in Missouri.

 Prince, William R., Papers, 1850-1851, (C2691)